 - 10 sec sprint, 50 secs easy/steady

-Completing 3-4 sets (no rest between sets), takes 9-12minutes and 9-12 total sprints.
-Increase depending on your fitness and conditioning.
+Completing 3-4 sets (no rest between sets), takes 9-12minutes with 9-12 total sprints.
+You can increase this depending on your fitness and conditioning.

 Advanced mixed interval workout: